 - Your learning styles will certainly not match those of everyone in your class, and your learning styles may, in fact, be quite different even from a majority of your students.

 - What works well for you may not work well for some (or even most!!) of your students.
 Because each of us knows what works for ourselves, we're prone to selecting teaching strategies that favor our own learning styles.
 If you choose only teaching strategies that would optimize learning for students with your learning styles, many of the students in your class may be at a disadvantage.

 - Knowing something about learning styles in general and your own learning styles in particular can help you to plan assignments and activities that reach students with as many different learning styles as possible.

 Task 2.2a: Learning styles inventory

 A commonly-used, web-based learning styles inventory was developed a number of years ago at North Carolina State University by Richard Felder and Linda Silverman.
 While other learning styles inventories exist, we have data from several years of Course Design Workshop participants with which you can compare your own results.
-Go to the learning styles inventory , and take the short survey.
-Print out the results as well as the interpretive text and additional information (more info) .
+Go to the learning styles inventory ( This site may be offline. ) , and take the short survey.
+Print out the results as well as the interpretive text and additional information.